 Lesson 3: We needn't be afraid to address the Torah's insistence on the boundaries of purity and impurity, which are very misunderstood terms.
 Yes there are many "taboos" in Leviticus, most notably food and sex taboos.
 What the Torah deems as tamei, "impure" or tahor, "pure" are not actually attached to cleanliness.
 Anthropologists note that taboos are the system by which certain objects or persons are set aside as either sacred or accursed.
 Such objects or persons inspire both fear and respect.
 How can we understand boundaries today and a sacredness so holy it is taboo?

 Lesson 4: The Book of Leviticus, while seemingly about the priesthood and priestly functions, also posits for the first time the democratization of holiness.
 It is not just the priests who offer sacrifices.
-All the people bring sacrifices — men and women, Jew and non-Jew — at times of anxiety, celebration, sorrow, sin, and also everyday normalcy.
+All the people — people of any gender and faith background — bring sacrifices at times of anxiety, celebration, sorrow, sin, and also everyday normalcy.
 All this leads to the statement, "Speak to the whole Israelite community and say to them: You shall be holy!"
 K'doshim tih'yu (Leviticus 19:2, see also 20:26).
 Such a provocative statement in the ancient world — that laypeople as well as priests can attain holiness — will eventually lead to the total democratization of Judaism post-priesthood.